 Enter a maximum of two alphanumeric codes in box 7.
 See Table 1 for allowable combinations.
-Only CAUTION three numeric combinations are permitted on one addition, for the distribution of excess deferrals, parts of the distribution may be taxable in 2 different years.
-File separate Forms 1099-R using Code 8 or P to indicate the year the amount is taxable.
+Only three numeric combinations are permitted on one

 Form 1099-R: Codes 8 and 1, 8 and 2, or 8 and 4.
 If two or more other numeric codes are applicable, you must file more than one Form 1099-R. For example, if part of a distribution is premature (Code 1) and part is not (Code 7), file one Form 1099-R for the part to which Code 1 applies and another Form 1099-R for the part to which Code 7 applies.
-In
+In addition, for the distribution of excess deferrals, parts of the distribution may be taxable in 2 different years.
+File separate